-- 2.5 The Council has a dedicated Welfare Rights Team that offers free, confidential, and impartial advice on a range of issues including Welfare Benefits and Tax Credits, as well as representation at Appeal Tribunals, and court evictions for non-Council tenants.
+- 1.7 The Council has a dedicated Welfare Rights Team that offers free, confidential, and impartial advice on a range of issues including welfare benefits and Tax Credits, as well as representation at Appeal Tribunals, and court evictions for non-Council tenants.
 They also provide welfare benefit checks and income maximisation for anyone in receipt of a chargeable service.
-In addition, the team undertake benefit take-up campaigns in partnership with local Pension Service, Housing Benefits Team, and neighbouring Local Authority Welfare Rights Teams. - 2.6 In relation to housing services, our Revenues and Benefits service offers advice and assistance to council house tenants, private sector tenants, and owner occupiers in relation to housing and council tax benefits.
+In addition, the team undertake benefit take-up campaigns in partnership with other Local Authority Welfare Rights Teams. - 1.8 In relation to housing services, our Revenues and Benefits Teams offer advice and assistance to council house tenants, private sector tenants, and owneroccupiers in relation to housing benefit and council tax support.
 For council tenants, we offer support and assistance to help our customers pay their rent.
-For some tenants there is a range of other property-related service charges in relation to stair lighting, caretaking services and garden maintenance, for example. - 2.7 All income generated by charges contributes to service budgets and ensures the continued development and delivery of high quality services.

-3. PROPOSALS
+2. PROPOSALS